 Qualifications and Experience Required:

-- Master’s degree in a human services, public administration, public relations, communications, or related field preferred
+- Master’s degree in mental health, substance use disorders, public administration or related field preferred;

-- Experience in government affairs and legislative advocacy
+- Experience in working in state government or legislative advocacy preferred.

 Duties are performed in a hybrid office setting or in the Legislature during the legislative session.
 Extensive in-state and limited out-of-state travel will be involved for which private means of transportation may be required.
 Duties may be performed outside of typical working hours.
 Quick deadlines for important reports and need for sensitive communication under challenging and difficult situations may be required.
-The position requires interactions and communications directly with senior agency leaders, state and federal government administrators, staff, legislators and constituents under stressful conditions.
-It entails managing many complex administrative and policy related issues at once, including intense interactions with a variety of constituents and deadline pressures.
+The position requires interactions and communications directly with senior agency leaders, state and federal government administrators, staff, legislators, and constituents.
+It entails managing many complex administrative and policy related issues at once with some deadline pressures.